voidwyrm-2/muoa/docs/spec.md

 Some operations may have alternate versions that do different things and/or take and output different values.

-Operations, unless otherwise stated, do not apply to the items of arrays like `map`.
+Operations, unless otherwise stated, do not apply to the items of arrays like a `map` function.

 - `+` - Add - `{ a b -> a + b }` - Takes in two values, adds them together, then outputs the result.
 Maps to arrays.
 - `-` - Subtract - `{ a b -> a - b }` - Takes in two values, subtracts one from the other, then outputs the result.
 Maps to arrays.